cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 })
 ```

-## Scale 'viewport' and 'fullpage' captures
+## Scale 'viewport' and 'fullPage' captures

 By default, scaling the application under test is turned off during when the `capture` option is `viewport` to prevent differences between screenshots on screens with different resolutions.
 You can turn scaling on and have your app scaled like it is during normal use of Cypress.
 This is always coerced to `true` if the `capture` option is `runner`.